 All’s well that ends well.

 One of the sayings my mom often repeated to me when things got tough was, “All’s well that ends well.”
-Growing up, I always took it as a comforting phrase, but it wasn’t until I went through the hardest experience of my life that I truly understood it’s meaning.
+Growing up, I always took it as a comforting phrase, but it wasn’t until I went through the hardest experience of my life that I truly understood its meaning.
 Back when I was in the final stretch of earning my teaching credential, the world seemed to collapse.
 The pandemic hit just as I was in the middle of my student teaching phase, and the school shut down completely.
-I was devastated–my dream of becoming a teacher suddenly seemed impossible.
+I was devastated, my dream of becoming a teacher suddenly seemed impossible.
 I remember crying every night, feeling like everything I’ve worked so hard for was slipping away.

 If at first you don’t succeed, try, try again.